blackbox2605/Virtual-Try.On/README.md

-# Virtual-Trial-Room
+# Virtual-Wardrobe-Try-On
-Hackathon organised by Myntra-Jabong
+Hackathon organised by Myntra WeForShe

 ## [Link](https://nitrkl-team.000webhostapp.com/) to the Website.